One of the wonderful things about each new year is that it brings with it a sense of a new beginning, 365 days of promise and possibility.

-Many of us are not attending in-person worship at the start of the year, but when we do, our pastors often know where each member of their congregation sits each Sunday.
+Our pastors often know where each member of their congregation sits each Sunday.
 Choosing to worship from a new seat for a season will give you a new perspective—literally.

 As an added bonus, when you are worshiping in person, changing your seat may also change who is near you, the usher with whom you interact, the members of the choir or praise team you can see, and more.
 All of this can help you stay more focused on the worship service as you see things a little differently.

 Some of us do things in the church that bring us no joy.
 We're not really sure how we ever got the job.
 We don't really want it.
 Yet, we are pretty sure that if we don't do it, it won't get done.
 Those types of obligations often lead to church burnout.

 After the New Year is underway, schedule a conversation with your pastor.
 Ask how you can step away from that obligation and into a new way of using your gifts to serve your church or community.
 That will be a blessing both to you and your congregation.

 The New Year can be one of new experiences in your church and spiritual life.
 Make room in days ahead for the Holy Spirit to do a new work in you.
 Then see what happens.